Topics in Human Behavior Graduate Certificate

 - Understand human behavior through the lens of psychology with application to clinical, educational, business, or social settings

-- Use theories of human behavior to explore motivation, prejudice, emotion, personality, or illnesses
+- Use theories of human behavior to explore motivation, prejudice, emotion, personality, or disorders

 - Gain insight into inter- and intra-personal thought processes and their effects on social behaviors

-- Understand evidence-based treatments for illnesses such as anxiety, obsessive compulsive disorder, or other psychiatric disorders
+- Understand evidence-based treatments for disorders such as anxiety, obsessive compulsive disorder, or other psychiatric disorders

 - Explore emerging research in the application of psychology to creativity, resilience, political representation, and self-destructive behaviors.